christophfranke/signal-chain/README.md

 // serverData is a reactive primitive.
 // $.primitive.connect takes a chain and connects it.
 // It will immediately send a signal through the chain
-// and write all output to the serverData primitive until disconnected. const serverData = $.primitive.connect(fetchData)
+// and write the result to the serverData primitive until disconnected. const serverData = $.primitive.connect(fetchData)

 // let's presume we have a filter string that can be changed by the user const filter = $.primitive.create('some filter string')

-// We combine the server data and the filter to produce the filtered results
+// We can combine the server data and the filter to produce filtered results
-// With $.primitive.connect we can define the chain inline.
+// With $.primitive.connect we can define the chain inline,
-// It will be connected immediately const filteredResults = $.primitive.connect(
+// It will be connected immediately. const filteredResults = $.primitive.connect(
-   $.combine(serverData.listen, filter.listen),
+   $.combine(serverData.listen, filter.listen), // fires on any change
    $.select(([data, filter]) => data.filter(elem => elem.includes(filter)))
 )